SoundMotives/SoundMotives/README.md

 ![Screenshots from Acebook](assets/Acebook_compilation.png)

 ### MakersBnB
 MakersBNB is an AirBnB clone, built using Python, Flask, PostgreSQL and Pytest.

-### Chitter
-Chitter is a Twitteer clone, built using Python, Flask, PostgreSQL and Pytest.
+It was our first opportunity to work as part of a software development team, learning to use Git and Github to collaborate effectively.

 ## Current Projects 💻
 I'm building on the learnings from Roam Mates with a new project which takes a similar approach of Python backend and Javascript/React frontend, but incorporating Django into the backend, to continue expanding my learning and potentially speed up workflows in the future!